top

 2023

-The Thick Stool 2 is part of the Fullsheet family of products, made by strategically cutting plywood to minimize offcut waste.
-The main challenge of this approach to form-finding is balancing beauty, utility, structural logic, and material economy.
+Designed for the Yale Graphic Design department, the Thick Stool 2 is part of the Fullsheet family of products, made by strategically cutting plywood to balance beauty, utility, structural logic, and material economy.
 A development of our Thick Stool from 2022, this stacking version also works great as a side table.

 17″h x 16″w x 12″d